Tam1103/Font-End-Project/README.md

 position-absolute: place the cards on the screen positon-relative can go to with properties z-inden:1
 # project 7
-background-attachment: fixed;  //scroll text with images
+background-attachment: fixed;  //scroll text with images.